dankarthik25/slokabase/readme.md

 conda env create -f environment.yml  # create env with existing env file conda activate vedabase

+# method 2
+python run.py # To run the code       : To view existing songs but not for adding new songs

 # conda env export --no-builds > environment.yml # to export env

 # Run flask